-Disinfo.com, our web presence, collects the most shocking, unusual and quirkiest news articles, podcasts and videos on the web, most of which are submitted by the site’s visitors.
-It is our intent that Disinformation becomes news that you did not know you needed … based on the idea that anyone can define what news is today in our hypermediated, cybercultural world.
+Disinfo.com, our web presence, curates the most shocking, unusual and quirkiest news articles, podcasts and videos on the web, most of which are submitted by the site’s visitors. disinformation®‘s site contains news you didn’t know you needed … based on the idea that anyone can define what news is in today’s hypermediated, cybercultural world.
 If you would like to join us in this task, just read on.

 All submissions are subject to our Terms and Conditions of Use.
 We ask that you are clear about the source of the content of your story.
 If you are the author, say so (noms de plume are welcome); if you are quoting from a third party source, please name and link to all sources and referenced material.
 If you’re curious as to what kinds of stories will be accepted for publication, please read previously published stories on our site to get an idea of the themes and concepts that are popular here.

-Because we often publish material written by our readership, content found on Disinfo.com is not necessarily representative of the opinions or beliefs of TDC Entertainment, its affiliates, owners, agents or employees.
-We encourage readers to form their own opinions regarding content found here and anywhere.
+Because we often publish material written by our readership, content found on Disinfo.com is not necessarily representative of the opinions or beliefs of TDC Entertainment or anyone associated with us.
+We encourage readers to form their own opinions regarding content found here (or anywhere else – that’s the whole point).

 Launched on September 13, 1996, disinformation was designed to be the search service of choice for individuals looking for information on current affairs, politics, strange science and “hidden information” that seldom slips through the cracks of corporate-owned media.
 Ironically, it was funded by one of the largest media companies in the world (TeleCommunications, Inc. now part of Comcast), who paid for placement on Netscape’s widely used search page.